copperdogma/project-agent/project-agent-setup.md

 Hardening tip:
 - If using Serve/Funnel/Cloudflare, set `HOST=127.0.0.1` (already configured above) so the app is only reachable via the proxy.
+- MCP servers must be exposed at the origin root.
+Use separate hostnames (preferred) or separate tailnet HTTP origins, not subpaths.

 ## Connect Claude Desktop (SSE)
 1) Ensure public HTTPS works (Funnel or another reverse proxy):